adoptium/temurin-build/.azure-devops/README.md

    More tasks, signing and testing, etc, will be added in the future.

 3. `build/build.yml` file contains all the stages.
-   Currently, it contains 3 stages: macOS x64, windows x64, and windows x86-32.
+   Currently, it contains 2 stages: macOS x64 and windows x64.

 4. Azure DevOps YAML step templates are used inside each steps folder (macOS, shared, windows) so the tasks can be **grouped together** and **reused**.